 These keto chocolate chip muffins are made with almond flour.
 They are fluffy, tender, and delicious.
+They make the perfect breakfast, and they're also excellent as a quick afternoon snack.

-These keto chocolate chip muffins are the perfect indulgence.
-They're fluffy, delicious, and filling!
-I have two of them for breakfast with a mug of coffee (or a glass of iced coffee), and I'm good for several hours.
+I usually prefer savory breakfasts like fluffy scrambled eggs.
+But when I want to indulge, I make muffins, including protein muffins and keto pumpkin muffins.
+These keto chocolate chip muffins are especially indulgent.
+They're fluffy, delicious, and filling.
+I have two of them for breakfast with coffee (or iced coffee), and I'm good for several hours.

 Ingredients